OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 **Checking for writable partitions and system directories**

 Unusual permissions on system directories can indicate a customized or rooted device.
 While under normal circumstances, the system and data directories are always mounted as read-only, you'll sometimes find them mounted as read-write when the device is rooted.
-This can be tested for by checking whether these filesystems have been mounted with the "rw" flag, or attempting to create a file in these directories
+This can be tested for by checking whether these filesystems have been mounted with the "rw" flag, or attempting to create a file in these directories.

 **Checking for custom Android builds**

 Besides checking whether the device is rooted, it is also helpful to check for signs of test builds and custom ROMs.
-One method of doing this is checking whether the BUILD tag contains test-keys, which normally indicates a custom Android image <sup>[5]</sup>.
-This can be checked as follows <sup>[6]</sup>:
+One method of doing this is checking whether the BUILD tag contains test-keys, which normally [indicates a custom Android image](http://resources.infosecinstitute.com/android-hacking-security-part-8-root-detection-evasion/ "InfoSec Institute - Android Root Detection and Evasion").
+This can be [checked as follows](https://www.joeyconway.com/blog/2014/03/29/android-detect-root-access-from-inside-an-app/ "Android – Detect Root Access from inside an app"):

 ~~~
 private boolean isTestKeyBuild()